Aniket-8719/Aniket-8719/README.md

  **<h3 align="left">🚀 Passionate full-stack web developer, creating robust and scalable web applications.
 Skilled in both front-end and back-end technologies, with a keen eye for user experience and performance optimization.</h3>**

+- 📚 Currently diving into **System Design**, learning how to architect robust, scalable, and maintainable backend systems.

 - ⚙️ I have a solid understanding of **Data structures and algorithms**, which I apply to build fast, scalable, and efficient backend systems.

 - 👨‍💻 All of my projects are available at [portfolio website](https://aniket-8719.github.io/myportfolio/) for more information and to get in touch.